 The largest advertising platforms in search engine advertising offer bid-based advertising playout.
 This means that a maximum amount is set that the advertiser is willing to pay for a click on the ad.
 The Bid Management discipline deals with the optimisation of these CPC bids (CPC = Cost per Click).
 Bid adjustments result from the highly dynamic search behaviour on the platforms (according to time of day / day of the week / current relevance etc.) and are strategically aligned with the underlying market and the advertiser’s own advertising strategy.
 For successful bid management, intelligent automation makes sense because continuous intervention in the bidding strategy is essential: That means very fast reactions for short-term intervention, but also medium to long-term recurring periodic adjustments.

-With the bid management tool BiddingLab, the user can concentrate on determining higher-level strategies and goals and leave the filigree bid management completely to automation.
+With the bid management tool BiddingLab, the user can concentrate on determining higher-level strategies and goals and leave the complex bid management completely to automation.

 Currently our bidding solution works for Google Search and Google Shopping campaigns.